 Should I Give a Statement to the Police?

-No—at least not without a Massachusetts criminal defense attorney by your side.
+No—at least not without legal representation by your side.
 The Fifth Amendment to the U.S. Constitution protects your right to remain silent.
 If you have been charged with a violent crime in Massachusetts, it is vital to understand that anything you say to the police can be used against you in court.
 Words can be twisted and used against you.

 In Massachusetts, violent criminal charges are the ones that typically carry the most severe penalties They also receive the greatest resources.
 You do not want to fall behind law enforcement or prosecutors.
 A proactive defense is an absolute must.
-Our founding attorney Nate Amendola is a top-rated criminal defense lawyer with the experience and tenacity to take on all types of cases.
+Our founding attorney, Nate Amendola, is a top-rated Massachusetts violent crimes lawyer with the experience and tenacity to take on all types of cases.
 We are unwavering in support of our clients.
-When you reach out to our law office, you will have a chance to consult with a Massachusetts criminal defense attorney who is ready to:
+When you reach out to our law office, you will have a chance to consult with a Massachusetts violent crime lawyer who is ready to:

 - Hear your story and review the violent crimes charges;